earldouglas/sbt-war/README.md

 ### `warClasses`

-By default, project classes are copied into the *WEB-INF/classes* directory of the *.war* file.
-To package them in a *.jar* file in the *WEB-INF/lib* directory instead, set `exportJars`:
+By default, project classes are copied into the *WEB-INF/classes* directory of the WAR file.
+To package them in a JAR file in the *WEB-INF/lib* directory instead, set `exportJars`:

 ```scala